 - Hand each child a small treat of some sort.
 When a child says “thank-you” then they get an extra treat.
 Soon, everyone catches on and says “thank-you”!

 - Use an online search engine such as http://images.google.com/ to search for pictures of people with leprosy.
-These pictures can be very disturbing so use discretion and only pictures that are age appropriate for the children in your class.
+Some of these pictures can be very disturbing, especially to younger children, so use discretion and only pictures that are age appropriate for the children in your class.

 - Check the Teaching Ideas page on this website for ideas that are adaptable to any lesson.

 - Find other ideas on the Pinterest Board “Jesus’ Late Ministry”